 How Do I Submit?

 - Submission Timeline: Pay special attention to the submission timeline.
 If your business cannot deliver the response by the required date, then there’s no need to move forward.
 However, if you can respond thoroughly and on time, review this section in detail.
 It may include pre-proposal conferences or Q&A periods that your business can take advantage of.
 The more your business participates, the better chance it has to deliver to the client’s needs.

 - Submission Information: After considering whether or not you can meet the submission deadline, you also need to consider the requirements for submitting the proposal.
 Some RFPs require multiple printed copies and submission via the postal service.
 Others require a simple emailed PDF.
 It sounds silly to have to fit this into your schedule, but when your printer breaks, and you need to slot in a trip to Staples before heading to the post office before 4 PM on your busy Tuesday afternoon, you’ll thank us for having prepared well ahead of time.

 With this information under your belt, you should now know how to begin digesting the ingredient-packed RFP.
 Always keep in mind your overall business goals and strategies, as this will play an important part in selecting the right RFP to respond to.
 With little time to waste in our fast-paced business world, the more prepared you are when finding the right RFP, the better your business will benefit from allowing enough time to respond to it.
 Learn what process works best for you, and refine it as you go along.

 Our goal here at The Bid Lab is to help you gain the knowledge to find and respond to the RIGHT RFP.
-If your business is seeking professional consultation with respect to responding to RFPs, our bid experts are here to help you understand the process in its entirety.
-Start by giving us a call at 1-844-4BIDLAB.
+If your business is seeking professional consultation with respect to responding to RFPs, our bid experts are here to help you understand the proposal process in its entirety.
+Start by giving us a call at 1-844-4BIDLAB or emailing firstname.lastname@example.org.
 Let’s make your next RFP experience an informative and positive one!